 Just because you can combine some of your kids in a writing level doesn’t mean it’s going to be the best fit for them—especially if their ages are far apart.

-🔑 A CAVEAT & WARNING: When combining kids, it’s likely the level you choose won’t be the best fit for somebody.
+⚠️ A CAVEAT & WARNING: When combining kids, it’s likely the level you choose won’t be the best fit for one of them.